Dog

 Here are five tips regarding Ohio’s dog laws for landowners:

-1) All dogs over three months of age must be registered annually.
-Dog owners should ensure all dogs not confined to a kennel are displaying their registration tag on the collar at all times.
+1) All dogs over three months of age must be registered with the county auditor.
+Dogs can be registered for a period of one year, three years, or permanently.
+Dog owners should ensure that their registration is up-to-date and that all dogs not confined to a kennel are displaying their current registration tag on the collar at all times.

 2) Unless engaged in the act of hunting with an owner, dogs should always be confined to the owner’s property or under the control of their owner.
-Failing to keep a dog confined or under reasonable control could subject the owner to a fine.
+Owners that fail to maintain reasonable control over their dog may be subject to fines.

 4) Landowners have the right to protect their livestock whenever a dog is in the act of chasing, threatening, harassing, or injuring livestock on the landowner’s property.
 Landowners will not be held criminally liable for injuring or harming a dog that is in the act of harming livestock.